 To some degree, PR also falls under content.
 However, the underlying piece with a successful PR campaign is relationships.
 You need relationships with journalists and publications.
 If you don't have that, then you need to focus solely on creating something worth covering.
 Now, if you're working with a company whose mission statement makes you snooze, it will be hard to deliver PR results.
 What you need is an edgy company that triggers emotion with their story and product.

 I love search engine optimization because it's very black and white.
 "Here are the number of visitors your competitor gets for this keyword.
 Here's what you could get if you do it X & Y better than they do."
 Search engine optimization, though, is only as powerful as the content team on staff unless you're working with a company with lots of brand and blog traffic that's done little SEO effort to date.

-Backlinking similar to PR is about creating relationships and – hopefully – leveraging a strong piece of content when doing so.
+Backlinking similar to PR is about creating relationships and - hopefully - leveraging a strong piece of content when doing so.
 That could mean a controversial or inspiring story.
-You can even leverage the company’s product or service (if it’s backlink worthy) or Chrome extension related to the product in your outreach efforts.
+If you have the marketing skills, you can even leverage the company's product or service (if it's backlink worthy) or Chrome extension related to the product in your outreach efforts.
 Many people use sites like HARO and Ahrefs to identify backlinking opportunities for their clients as well.